 (c) within an unsafe distance of any man-made structure without the express or implied consent of the owner or person in control of that structure; or

-(d) within 5 statute miles of any regularly used public or private airport that is listed in the FAA’s Airport/Facility Directory, without first making a good faith attempt to notify the airport’s operator, and the airport’s control tower (if the airport has an open control tower), to provide (1) the drone’s make, model, color and FAA registration number; (2) the drone’s weight and dimensions; (3) the intended flight location, and (4) the intended altitude and duration of the flight, and (6) the pilot’s name and contact information.
+(d) within 5 statute miles of any public or private airport that is listed in the FAA’s Airport/Facility Directory, without first making a good faith attempt to notify the airport’s operator, and the airport’s control tower (if the airport has an open control tower), to provide (1) the drone’s make, model, color and FAA registration number; (2) the drone’s weight and dimensions; (3) the intended flight location, (4) the intended altitude, (5) the date, time and duration of the flight, and (6) the pilot’s name and contact information.

 6. Except as otherwise provided herein, no pilot will fly any drone in weather conditions other than that equivalent to “VFR minimums” in Class G airspace, as defined in 14 CFR 91.155.

 7. No pilot will fly any drone in any manner that would (a) interfere with or create a hazard for any manned aircraft; (b) interfere with or hinder any police, fire or emergency medical services; (c) disturb or endanger livestock or wildlife or (d) present any actual hazard to persons or property on the ground.